NishantkSingh0/Proctoring-System/README.md

 * "socket.io-client": "^4.8.1"

+## Achievement:
-### We got 3rd rank on University Hackathon (TechWizard) with this project. this is my first 24hr hackathon and ranking in it is a great achievement for me 😊
+We got 3rd rank on University Hackathon (TechWizard) with this project. this is my first 24hr hackathon and ranking in it is a great achievement for me 😊